OndrejKnebl/TTNv3-LoRaVSB/DS18B20/README.md

 - Current measured values
 - Averages of measured values
 - Current measured values with low power mode
-- Averages of measured values with low power mode - will be added
+- Averages of measured values with low power mode

 ### More information
 - About sensor and sensor assembly on the site (will be added 10.
 4. 2022): https://lora.vsb.cz/index.php/temperature-sensor-ds18b20